 A syndrome of multiple joint contractures and webbing caused by decreased movement in utero.

 A fluid build-up in the abdominal cavity.

-A common chronic illness in children, with symptoms such as cough, wheezing, shortness of breath, rapid breathing and chest tightness.
+Asthma is common chronic illness in children, with symptoms such as cough, wheezing, shortness of breath, and more.
+Learn more about children's asthma.

-Lurie Children’s Asthma Program treats more children with asthma than any other area hospital or medical center, bringing together pulmonary and allergy experts to collaborate on treatment and provide world-class care.
+Lurie Children’s Asthma Program treats more kids with asthma than any other area hospital or medical center.
+Learn more about available treatment options.

 An abnormal performance of voluntary acts, especially abnormal walking.

 A condition in which an athlete experiences fatigue and declining performance in his/her sport despite continuing or increased training.

 An opening between the heart's two upper chambers, which lets some blood from the left atrium return to the right atrium instead of flowing to the body.